 - Initial examination.
 After appropriate primary survey and initiation of resuscitation, focus attention on secondary survey of the abdomen.

 - For life-threatening injuries requiring emergency surgery, comprehensive secondary survey should be delayed until the patient has been stabilised.

 - Victims of blunt trauma who have a benign abdomen upon initial presentation, should have frequent serial examinations, in conjunction with the appropriate diagnostic studies, such as abdominal CT scan and bedside ultrasonography.
-This will ensure that occult injuries are picked up quickly.
+This will ensure that occult abdominal injuries are picked up quickly.

 - Examine the abdomen to determine the presence of external signs of injury.
 Note patterns of abrasion and/or bruising.

 - People injured in motor vehicle collisions may present with a 'seat belt sign' (bruising along the site of the lap portion of the seat belt), which is associated with a high rate of injury to the abdominal organs .
 The seat belt sign is particularly associated with an increased risk of gastrointestinal and pancreatic injuries in children .